 Note that this protects the author from misuse of the work within the U.S. It's not global protection.
 Every nation has its own laws regarding copyright within its own borders.

 In fact, your unpublished work is protected by U.S. copyright, which "protects an author's expression in literary, artistic, or musical form," no matter what its publication status is.

 The U.S. Copyright office advises that an author may wish to place a copyright notice on any unpublished manuscript copies before they are sent out.
 (Example: Unpublished work © 2018 Jane Doe)

 If this isn't enough for your peace of mind, you may want to further protect your work.

 How to Copyright Your Book

-It is true.
-A book title cannot be protected by copyright.
+One odd but true fact: Unlike a brand name, a book title cannot be protected by copyright.

-If you are sending your unpublished book manuscript to a self-publishing service to be produced, you should make sure the company you're dealing with is reputable and that their manuscript submission method is secure.
+If you are sending your unpublished book manuscript to a self-publishing service, make sure the company you're dealing with is reputable and that their manuscript submission method is secure.

-However, it also states, "There is no such thing as an 'international copyright' that will automatically protect an author's writings throughout the entire world.
+However, the law also states, "There is no such thing as an 'international copyright' that will automatically protect an author's writings throughout the entire world.
 Protection against unauthorized use in a particular country depends, basically, on the national laws of that country."

 Most nations that have copyright laws respect the copyrights of other nations, by formal treaty or just by good business practice.
 That is, if a copyrighted American novel reaches bestseller status, the author can expect publishers from other countries to show interest in acquiring rights to distribute it in their countries.
 When they do, the book will probably be copyrighted in those nations.
 The process protects the publisher as well as the author.